-There are also a number of monocular systems, which combine a ToF sensor with a conventional image sensor behind a single lens.
+There are also a number of monocular systems, which combine a ToF camera with a conventional image sensor behind a single lens.
 They have the advantage of making data fusion easier but require more sophisticated optics and hardware.
 The 3DV VisZcam [IY01] is an early example of a monocular 2D/3D-camera aimed at TV production.
-A monocular 2D/3D-camera based on the PMD-sensor has been introduced in [LHLW07].
-This 2-chip sensor uses a beam-splitter for synchronous and auto-registered acquisition of 2D- and 3D data.
+A monocular 2D/3D-camera based on the PMD camera was been introduced in [LHLW07].
+This 2-chip camera uses a beam-splitter for synchronous and auto-registered acquisition of 2D and 3D data.
+A more recent ToF-RGB-hybrid camera has been presented by Canesta.